Elizabeth Liddell: Life

 Liddell was the daughter of John Liddell (1735–1802) of Dockwray Square in North Shields and Jane Hubback (1736–1805).
 Her father is thought to have been a ship-owner, probably establishing the naval link to her future husband.
 She married Robert Hodshon Cay, a noted Scottish judge, in 1789.

 Liddell studied under the British artist Archibald Skirving and from him, she learned to paint pastels and portraits.
 She also had contact with Sir Henry Raeburn who is known to have painted both her husband Robert and her mother.
 William Bewick is also known to have painted her sister, Barbara.
 In 1797 she is recorded as having an adult baptism at the Charlotte Chapel in Rose Street, Edinburgh (near Charlotte Square) indicating conversion to the Baptist Church.

 Following the death of her husband Robert in 1810, she continued to live in the family home (11 Heriot Row) until death.
-Her son John Cay shared the house until around 1825, before moving to 5 South East Circus Place, slightly to the north.
+Her son John Cay shared the house until 1822, before moving to 5 South East Circus Place, slightly to the north.
 She died in Edinburgh on 27 October 1831.
 She is buried in Restalrig Churchyard, just north of the church.